Takami-Marsh/traditional_music_composer/README.md

 ## Python GUI Composer

 The project also includes a Python GUI that demonstrates the C++ music theory logic.
-The program automatically generates a short melody using interval rules derived from the C++ header files.
+The program automatically generates a small song using interval rules derived from the C++ header files.
 You can choose how many notes to create and set the playback tempo:

 ```bash
 python3 auto_song_gui.py
 ```

-The application lists the generated notes, plays them back using `pygame`, and allows you to stop playback at any time.
+The application lists each generated chord with its length, plays them back using `pygame`, and allows you to stop playback at any time.
+Playback uses synthesized sine waves and respects the tempo you select.

 ## License